DataIntellectTech/TorQ/docs/dataaccess.md

 Such behaviour is not demonstrated when using freeform queries, for example:
 ```
 q)querydict2:`tablename`starttime`endtime`aggregations`freeformcolumn!(`quote;2021.02.08D00:00:00.000000000;2021.02.09D09:00:00.000000000;"max ask,min ask,max bid, min bid")
-q)g(`.dataaccess.getdata;querydict1)
+q)g(`.dataaccess.getdata;querydict2)
 ask    bid    ask1 bid1
 -----------------------
 214.41 213.49 8.8  7.82
 94.81  93.82  8.43 7.43
 ```
 As seen in the aggregations section, only aggregations which can be factored across processes are enabled.
 This is because defining the irreducible aggregations would result in inaccuracies.
-Should the user wish to use these aggregations or define other joins and timeouts: they should adapt the```\`postprocessing``` key appropriately.
+Should the user wish to use these aggregations or define other joins and timeouts: they should adapt the``` `join`postprocessing`timeouts``` keys appropriately.

 ## Checkinputs